Mount Vernon Square station: History

 Service began on May 11, 1991.
 The station mezzanine was renovated in 2003 to coincide with the opening of the Walter E. Washington Convention Center.
 The renovation included additional faregates and a new street entrance.

-In 2003, two redundant elevators near the entrance with escalators were opened and the station is the first station to get redundant elevators.
+In 2003, two redundant elevators near the entrance with escalators were opened.
+The station was the first station in the system to get redundant elevators.

 On January 7, 2007, the fifth car of a six-car train derailed in the tunnel at the interlocking south of the station, sending twenty people to the hospital for minor injuries and significantly damaging a rail car.
 Service resumed the next day at 5 AM.

-Since May 25, 2019, Yellow Line trains no longer terminated at this station during rush hours and extended to at all times.
+Beginning on May 25, 2019, Yellow Line trains no longer terminated at this station during rush hours and extended to at all times.

 From March 26, 2020 until June 28, 2020, this station was closed due to the 2020 coronavirus pandemic.